Israel seeks immediate resumption of talks on citizens held in Gaza

-JERUSALEM/GAZA (Reuters) - Israel called on Tuesday for the immediate resumption of talks on the return of four Israelis held for years in the Gaza Strip after the Palestinian territory’s Hamas rulers said they might be willing to move forward on the issue.
+JERUSALEM/GAZA (Reuters) - Israel called on Tuesday for the immediate resumption of indirect talks with Gaza’s Hamas rulers on the return of two Israeli civilians and the remains of two soldiers held for years in the Palestinian territory.

+The appeal came in a statement from Prime Minister Benjamin Netanyahu’s office after Hamas said it might be willing to move forward on the issue.

-Last week, Israel linked any future coronavirus aid to Gaza on progress in efforts to recover two soldiers who went missing in the 2014 war and two civilians who separately slipped into the enclave.
-Hamas holds all four.
+Last week, Israel linked any future coronavirus-linked aid to neighbouring Gaza on progress in efforts to recover the two soldiers - who it said were killed in the 2014 Gaza war - and the two civilians who separately slipped into the enclave.

-The Islamist group has never stated whether the two soldiers are dead or alive, but neither has it provided a sign of life, as it has done in a previous similar case.
+Hamas has said it holds all four.
+The Islamist group has never stated whether the soldiers are dead or alive, but neither has it provided a sign of life, as it has done in a previous similar case.
+The families of the two civilians said they suffered from mental health issues.

-It has said that returning the four would require negotiating a prisoner swap and would not be done in exchange for humanitarian aid.
+Hamas has said that returning the four Israelis would require negotiating a prisoner swap and would not be done in exchange for humanitarian aid.

-In a statement on Tuesday, Israeli Prime Minister Benjamin Netanyahu’s office said his national security team “stands ready to take constructive action with the goal of returning the fallen and the missing and of ending the affair, and are calling for an immediate dialogue via mediators”.
+In its statement, the Israeli prime minister’s office said Netanyahu’s national security team “stands ready to take constructive action with the goal of returning the fallen and the missing and of ending the affair, and are calling for an immediate dialogue via mediators.”

 In past rounds of talks, Egypt, Qatar and the United Nations have served as intermediaries.